 - will take shortcuts to make money; or

 In the end, Rodan made his decision not to lend money to his sister’s husband.
 He believes his brother-in-law to be not only envious but also lazy.
 Rodan knows from experience that his sister’s husband is a spendthrift and will use the money on unnecessary things and will not repay him.

 “Ill fortune pursues every man who thinks more of borrowing than of repaying.”

 10. Budget Rule: 10/70/20

 The clay tablets of Babylon provided a budgeting plan of 10/70/20 with earnings allocated as follows:

 - 10% goes for savings for future investments.

 - 70% should go for necessary expenses, notably to provide for home, clothes, and food.

-While the Babylonian budget rule may seem to be antiquated, budgeting of any kind that works for you is the best way to control your spending.
+While the Babylonian budget rule may seem to be antiquated, budgeting any kind that works for you is the best way to control your spending.
 Overspending leads to having to borrow and carrying too much debt.
-Whatever plan can you choose and stick to is good so long as you spend within your means and don’t overly burden yourself with debt too difficult to pay off.
+Whatever plan can you choose and stick to is good so long as you spend within your means and don’t overburden yourself with debt too challenging to pay off.

-Arkad, as the richest man in Babylon passes on his financial knowledge to generations of readers, which wisdom remains worthy advice to those wanting to create and grow wealth to this day.
-His stories and that of others in the book are classic, easy to grasp and implement.
-The rules may differ but remain quite relevant today.
+Arkad, as the richest man in Babylon, passes on his financial knowledge to generations of readers, which wisdom remains excellent advice to those wanting to create and grow wealth to this day.
+His stories and that of others in the book are classic, easy to grasp, and implement.
+The rules may differ but remain entirely relevant today.
 Whatever way it is easiest to learn personal finance, take those first steps through tales of old or contemporary means.